 dsqIfClientIdTable OBJECT-TYPE

-SYNTAX SEQUENCE OF DsgIfClientIdEntry
+SEQUENCE OF DsgIfClientIdEntry

 MAX-ACCESS not-accessible

+STATUS

-STATUS current
+current

 DESCRIPTION

 "The Client Identification Table contains the client

 identification type and value.
 It also contains the

 vendor specific parameter identification.
 There could

 be multiple client ids associated to a tunnel, grouped

 by the dsgIfClientIdListIndex."

 ::= { dsgIfDCD 1 }

 dsgIfClientIdEntry OBJECT-TYPE

-SYNTAX

-DsqIfClientIdEntry
+SYNTAX DsqIfClientIdEntry

 MAX-ACCESS not-accessible

 STATUS

 current

 DESCRIPTION

 "An entry in the Client Id Table.
 Rows are created

 by an SNMP SET request setting the value of

 dsgIfClientRowStatus to 'createAndGo'.

 Rows are deleted by an SNMP SET request setting the

 value of dsgIfClientIdRowStatus to 'destroy'."

 INDEX { dsgIfClientIdListIndex, dsgIfClientIdIndex }

 ::= { dsgIfClientIdTable 1 }

 DsgIfClientIdEntry ::= SEQUENCE {

 dsgIfClientIdListIndex Unsigned32,

+dsgIfClientIdIndex

-dsgIfClientIdIndex Unsigned32,
+Unsigned32,

+dsgIfClientIdType

-dsgIfClientIdType INTEGER,
+INTEGER,

-dsgIfClientIdValue OCTET STRING,
+OCTET STRING,

+dsgIfClientIdValue

 dsgIfClientVendorParamId Unsigned32,

 dsgIfClientRowStatus

 RowStatus

-dsqIfClientIdListIndex OBJECT-TYPE
+dsgIfClientIdListIndex OBJECT-TYPE

+Unsigned32

-SYNTAX Unsigned32
+SYNTAX

 MAX-ACCESS not-accessible

 STATUS

 current

 DESCRIPTION

 "The index to this table."

 ::= { dsgIfClientIdEntry 1 }

-dsqIfClientIdIndex OBJECT-TYPE
+dsgIfClientIdIndex OBJECT-TYPE

-SYNTAX

-Unsigned32
+SYNTAX Unsigned32

 MAX-ACCESS not-accessible

 STATUS

 current

 DESCRIPTION

 "The index to each entry of the Client Id."

 ::= { dsqIfClientIdEntry 2 }

 '''

 '''

 dsgIfClientIdType OBJECT-TYPE

-SYNTAX

-INTEGER {
+SYNTAX INTEGER {

 broadcast(1),

 macAddress(2),

 caSystemId(3),

 applicationId(4)

-}

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The Client Identification type.
 A DSG client id of type

 broadcast(1) received by all DSG client(s).
 A DSG client

 id of type macAddress(2) is received by the DSG client that

 has been assigned with this MAC address where the first 3

 bytes is the Organization Unique Identifier (OUI).
 A DSG

 client id of type caSystemId(3) is received by the DSG

-client that has been assigned a CA system ID.
+client that has been assigned a CA_system_ID.
 A DSG client

-id of type applicationId(\frac{1}{4}) is received by the DSG client
+id of type applicationId(4) is received by the DSG client

-that has been assigned an application ID."
+that has been assigned an application ID.'

 DEFVAL { broadcast }

-::= { dsqIfClientIdEntry 3 }
+::= { dsgIfClientIdEntry 3 }

 dsgIfClientIdValue OBJECT-TYPE

+OCTET STRING (SIZE(6))

 SYNTAX

-OCTET STRING (SIZE(6))

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The Client Identification Value.
 The content depends on

 the value of the dsgIfClientIdType.
-The dsgIfClientIdType

-of a type broadcast(1), the value is empty string.
-The type
+For dsgIfClientIdType of a type broadcast(1), this object

+will have a 16-bit value whether or not it is a length 0 or

+length 2 broadcast ID.
+If the value is 0, then the encoded

+TLV in the DCD would be the original, zero length,

+broadcast ID.
+If the value is specified in Table 5-2, then

+the TLV in the DCD would be a length 2 broadcast ID

+followed by the value.

+For dsgIfClientIdType of a type macAddress(2), this object

-of macAddress(2), the value represents the well known MAC
+is a well known MAC address.

-address.
-The type of caSystemId(3) the value represents the

-CA System Id.
-The type of applicationId(4) the value

-represents the application Id."
+For dsgIfClientIdType of a type caSystemId(3), this object

+is a CA System ID.

+For dsgIfClientIdType of a type applicationId(4), this

+object is an application ID.

+Client IDs representing types broadcast(1), caSystemId(3)

+or applicationId(4) are encoded in DCD messages as Unsigned

+integers and configured in this object as 6 octet string

+with the 2 LSB for the client ID value, e.g., an

+applicationId 2048 (0x0800) is encoded as '000000000800'h."

+REFERENCE

+"DOCSIS Set-top Gateway (DSG) Interface"

-DEFVAL { '00000000000'h
+DEFVAL { '00000000000'h }

-::= { dsgIfClientIdEntry 4
+::= { dsqIfClientIdEntry 4 }

 dsgIfClientVendorParamId OBJECT-TYPE

 SYNTAX

 Unsigned32

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The index of the vendor parameter id, dsgIfVendorParamId

 in the dsgIfVendorParamTable describing the vendor specific

 DSG parameters.
 If no associated entry in

 dsgIfVendorParamTable exists, this value is 0."

 DEFVAL { 0 }

 ::= { dsgIfClientIdEntry 5 }

 dsgIfClientRowStatus OBJECT-TYPE

+RowStatus

-SYNTAX RowStatus
+SYNTAX

-MAX-ACCESS read-create

-STATUS

-current

-DESCRIPTION

-"The status of the row."

-::= { dsqIfClientIdEntry 6 }
+'''